SuLab/WikidataIntegrator/README.md

-[TOC]

-# ProteinBoxBot_Core #
+# Wikidata Integrator #

 # Introduction #
-ProteinBoxBot_core (PBB_core) is a library for reading and writing to Wikidata/Wikibase.
+WikidataIntegrator is a library for reading and writing to Wikidata/Wikibase.
 We created it for populating [WikiData](http://www.wikidata.org) with content from authoritative resources on Genes, Proteins, Diseases, Drugs and others.
 Details on the different tasks can be found on [the botx Wikidata page](https://www.wikidata.org/wiki/User:ProteinBoxBot).

 [Pywikibot](https://www.mediawiki.org/wiki/Manual:Pywikibot) is an existing framework for interacting with the [MediaWiki](https://www.mediawiki.org/) API.
 The reason why we came up with our own solution is